 Presents skills necessary to function as a surgical technologist in an operating room.
 Topics include principles of aseptic technique, care and counting of sponges, sharps and instruments.
-Additional topics include wound classifications, patient transfer and positioning techniques, identification of emergency situations, application of thermo-regulatory devices, vital signs, urinary catheterization, hemostasis and blood replacement.
-Prerequisites: STS1000C, STS1177C
+Additional topics include wound classifications, patient transfer and positioning techniques, identification of

 Surgical Techniques and Procedures III